belaarany/schema-validator/README.md

   })
 ```

 The `err` variable will contain an object with all the errors that the body has.
+You can check the possible errors at the [errors](#errors) section.

 ## Errors